-The Inspector-General for Emergency Management (IGEM) develops the Assurance Framework for Emergency Management (the Framework) in consultation with its sector partners.
+The Inspector-General for Emergency Management develops the Assurance Framework for Emergency Management in consultation with its sector partners.

-All of IGEM’s assurance activities are guided by the Framework.
+All IGEM assurance activities are guided by this framework.

 Assurance Framework for Emergency Management

 IGEM maintains the Framework in accordance with the Emergency Management Act 2013.

 The Framework supports continuous improvement and promotes a coordinated sector-wide approach to assurance.

 Guided by the Framework and its four principles, Victoria’s emergency management sector will have a more coordinated, less burdensome and more valuable approach to assurance activities such as reviews, evaluations, monitoring and reporting.

 What is meant by assurance?